Signaletic operads: Combinatorial models and actions

-is the word in~$X \shuffle Y \shuffle Z$ such that \begin{itemize} \item for~$i \in [k]$, its $i$-th letter was taken from the word~$X$ if~$\ind{p}_i = 1$, from the word~$Y$ if~$\ind{p}_i = 2$ and from the word~$Z$ if~$\ind{p}_i = 3$, and \item its remaining letters are taken first from~$X$, then from~$Y$ and finally from~$Z$. \end{itemize} Therefore our operators on words indeed satisfy the tidy series $k$-citelangis relation \eqref{eq:tidyCitelangisSeriesp}. \end{proof}
+is the word in~$X \shuffle Y \shuffle Z$ such that \begin{itemize} \item for~$i \in [k]$, its $i$-th letter was taken from the word~$X$ if~$\ind{p}_i = 1$, from the word~$Y$ if~$\ind{p}_i = 2$ and from the word~$Z$ if~$\ind{p}_i = 3$, and \item its remaining letters are taken first from~$X$, then from~$Y$ and finally from~$Z$. \end{itemize} Therefore our operations on words indeed satisfy the tidy series $k$-citelangis relation \eqref{eq:tidyCitelangisSeriesp}. \end{proof}

-\paraul{Action on permutations} Replacing the concatenation by the shifted concatenation, one endows similarly the algebra~$\FQSym_k$ of $k$-permutations with a structure of tidy series $k$-citelangis algebra.
+\paraul{Action on permutations} Replacing the concatenation by the shifted concatenation, one endows similarly the algebra~$\FQSym_k$ of $k$-permutations with the structure of a tidy series $k$-citelangis algebra.
 This can be rephrased as follows.